pan-arcadia/pan-blog/README.md

 - Rendering is not blocked.
 The browser continues to process the rest of the HTML while the module script and its dependencies load.
 - The browser waits for HTML to be processed before executing module scripts.
 - `async` and `defer` attributes are not necessary.
 Module scripts are always deferred.

+## Unit 4 Layouts

+In this unit we will:

+- Create reusable layout components
+- Pass content to our layouts with `<slot />`
+- Pass data from Markdown frontmatter to our layouts
+- Nest multiple layouts

+### Build our first layout

+- Refactor common layouts into a page layout
+- Use an Astro `<slot />` element to place page contents withing a layout
+- Pass page-specific as props to its layout

+Create an new file at `src/layouts/Baselayout.astro`.